ck2go/coderadar/README.md

 ## How to contribute

-No, CodeRadar itself, although developed in a (partially) test-driven manner, is also not a perfect piece of code.
+No, CodeRadar itself, although developed in a (partially) test-driven manner, and being all about code quality, is also not a perfect piece of code (ironic, isn't it?).
 Feel free to suggest new features, report bugs or even contribute code.
 I would be happy to see this project grow and improve with your help.

 ## License
 [GNU GPLv3 License](https://choosealicense.com/licenses/gpl-3.0/)